Tassiioo/simpleIPcc/README.md

-# simpleIPcc
+# Simple work with IPv4

-A simple program in C that does some calculations and conversions.
+A simple program in C that does some calculations and conversions that I was writing for my Computer Networks course as part of my BSc.